Subaru AT Oil Temp Light Comes On? Here’s What It Means And How To Fix

 These days, cars don’t just have warning lights.
 They often tell you precisely what’s wrong.

 The AT Oil Temp warning light in Subarus is one such example.
-The automatic transmission’s oil temperature has surpassed the upper limit.
-It’s exceedingly hot, in layman’s terms.
+The automatic transmission’s oil temperature has exceeded the maximum limit.
+It’s exceptionally hot, in simple terms.

 You’ll probably need a transmission overhaul.

-In this comprehensive guide, I will explain exactly why.
+In this comprehensive guide, I will explain precisely why.

 Table of ContentsShow